luizgdsmdev/Javascript-studies/basics/arrays/intro.md

 - variableName: the variable name follows the **basic rules of naming a variable** like not using reserved words, without space between words, no special characters or numbers as the first character of the name;
 - [] (bracket): arrays are created using the brackets, which indicate that the variable being assigned to it can now receive a collection of values, as being an array.
 ###### Note:
-Just like every other ``const`` variable, their value cannot be changed over time, so once assigned to a variable, the items inside the array will remain constant and immutable.
+Just like every other ``const`` variable, their value cannot be changed over time, so once assigned to a variable, the items inside the array can be changed, but the reference of the variable will remain constant and immutable.
 Use this approach only when you explicitly need the array to remain constant.

-Similar to a standard vector structure, here used conceptually to describe a more rigid structure in other languages, arrays can point to a ***'list'* of items storaged** in memory (just like any other variable), but with a main difference:
+Similar to a standard vector structure, here used conceptually to describe a more rigid structure in other languages, arrays can point to a ***'list'* of items stored** in memory (just like any other variable), but with a main difference:
 - Vector: can store a limited amount of **items of the same type**: it's a concept of a structure that defines its creation and behavior:
 ```javascript
 let vectorNumber = [1, 2, -1, 0.5];//A list of only number type